simplykapoor/teched2022-IN260/intro/intro2/README.md

 ## Summary

-You should now be familiar with Success Factors configuration in Integration Center.
+You should now be familiar with all the configurations that has been done in SAP SuccessFactors to enable new hire events publication to Cloud Integration.

-Now, we show how to Publish to Kafka Integration Flow.
-Continue to - [Publish to Kafka](/intro/intro3)
+Now, we show pre-deployed integration flow to publish events to Confluent Kafka.
+Continue to - [Publish to Confluent Kafka](/intro/intro3)